-Eric Bono is the Assistant Dean for Career Opportunities at the University of Denver Sturm College of Law and has significant experience advising on a variety of careers including those in law firms, in-house legal departments, government agencies, and corporations.
+Eric Bono is the Assistant Dean for Career Opportunities at the University of Denver Sturm College of Law and has significant experience advising JD students, LLM students and Masters students on a variety of career paths including those in law firms, in-house legal departments, government agencies, accounting firms and corporations.
 He has a number of professional contacts across all of these sectors.
 Dean Bono has also advised hundreds of students on state and federal judicial clerkships and has a large network of judges and judicial clerks.

 Dean Bono has a diverse background practicing law and working in higher education.
 Dean Bono worked at the University of Colorado Law School from 2006 – 2011 where he served as the Director for the Private Sector and Judicial Clerkships in Colorado Law’s Office of Career Development.
 Before that, he practiced general litigation and employment law in Denver at the law firms of Holme Roberts & Owen and Baird & Kiovsky.
 Prior to law school, Dean Bono was an Admissions Counselor at Capital University in Columbus, Ohio and an Assistant Director of Admissions at Denison University in Granville, Ohio.
 In his spare time, Dean Bono enjoys skiing, mountain biking, and spending time with his family.